federicoruggeri/argscichat_project/README.md

-# ArgSciChat: A Dataset of Argumentative Conversational Discussions on Scientific Papers
+# ArgSciChat: A Dataset of Argumentative Dialogues on Scientific Papers

 This is the official repository of the paper "**ArgSciChat: A Dataset of Argumentative Conversational Discussions on Scientific Papers**".